JLu07/docs/docs/Collateralized-DEX-Offering.md

 sidebar_label: ☯ Collateralized DEX Offering
 ---

-## CDO: A Liquidity Solution via Structured Fund
+## CDO: A Liquidity Solution via Tranche Funds
 DeFi operates on liquidity, which is expensive to acquire and retain in the current market and is often not sustainable over a long time horizon.
 DeepGo preposes CDO to provide customized services to three types of users:

 - Initiator: mainly for managers of projects which need refinancing and secondary exposure.